laravel/docs/authentication.md

 As discussed in this documentation, you can interact with these authentication services manually to build your application's own authentication layer.
 However, to help you get started more quickly, we have released free packages that provide robust, modern scaffolding of the entire authentication layer.
 These packages are [Laravel Jetstream](https://jetstream.laravel.com) and [Laravel Fortify](https://github.com/laravel/fortify).

-Laravel Fortify is simply a headless authentication backend for Laravel that implements many of the features found in this documentation.
+Laravel Fortify is a headless authentication backend for Laravel that implements many of the features found in this documentation, including cookie-based authentication as well as other features such as two-factor authentication and email verification.
 Laravel Jetstream is a UI that consumes and exposes Fortify's authentication services with a beautiful, modern UI powered by [Tailwind CSS](https://tailwindcss.com), [Laravel Livewire](https://laravel-livewire.com), and / or [Inertia.js](https://inertiajs.com).
 Laravel Jetstream, in addition to offering browser-based cookie authentication, includes built-in integration with Laravel Sanctum to offer API token authentication.
 Laravel's API authentication offerings are discussed below.

 #### Laravel's API Authentication Services